 Hasili’s dam Kerali also produced Dissemble, the dam of Eclipse Award champion Leroidesanimaux, and is line bred 5×5 to Nasrullah.
 Her sire Kahyasi is line bred 5x5x5 to Nearco and 5×5 to Menow.
 He is a fourth generation tail male descendant of Northern Dancer, through Nijinsky to Ile De Bourbon, to Kahyasi.

 Needles to say, Hasili has pedigree.
 She was named as Broodmare of the Year in 2006 in England.
 Hasili has been retired by Prince Khalid and is currently living the dream at Banstead Manor.
 According to Claire Curry, pedigree researcher for Juddmonte, Hasili is enjoying her thoroughly deserved retirement.

 Hasili is certainly one of the most remarkable and successful broodmares in the long history of the turf.
 She produced five grade/group one stakes winners.
 Many sires with hundreds of offspring do not have that many G1 winners to their credit.
 Not many mares in history can match that production level either.
 Plus she has a son that has joined the one hundred stakes winners sires club, and a daughter who has produced her own G1 winner.

-Hasili is a genuine once in a lifetime mare and the greatest asset of the remarkably successful Juddmonte breeding empire.
+Hasili is a genuine once in a lifetime mare and one of the greatest assets of the remarkably successful Juddmonte breeding empire.

 (Photo courtesy of Banstead Manor Stud)